Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 ## Objectives
 Introduction to GitHub Copilot Chat Extension and its agents for code completion and style adaptation.

+TODO: ADd Disclaimer about Copilot not always being correct or results do not match with actual results.

 ### Step 1: Plane Inspection - Explain the Codebase with Copilot Chat

 - Open GitHub Copilot Chat Extension